TosbackCgusBridge-Bot/CGUs-versions/Ft/Privacy Policy.md

 If you have a query in regards to the processing of your personal information, please contact our Data Protection Officer directly at Privacy.Officer@ft.com.

-The Financial Times Limited
+The Financial Times Ltd
-Registered Office: Bracken House, 1 Friday Street, London, EC4M 9BT, United Kingdom
+Registered Office: Number One Southwark Bridge, London SE1 9HL, UK
-Registered Number: 00227590
+Registered Number: 227590

 Changes to this Privacy Policy

-This policy is effective from 14 May 2018.
+This policy is effective from 14/05/2018.

 Any changes we may make to this privacy policy will be posted on this page.
 If changes are significant, we may choose to notify you by email or to clearly indicate on our home page that the policy has been updated.

-**Privacy notice for California Consumer Privacy Act**
+Privacy notice for California Consumer Privacy Act

 This section is effective from 1 January 2020 and supplements the information in our Privacy Policy above.

-**Rights for California residents**
+Rights for California residents

 If you are a California resident, the California Consumer Privacy Act (CCPA) may provide you with additional rights regarding the use of your personal information.
 These rights include: